PierreZB/Trading-Predictions-Framework/README.md

 * apply the pre-process method you find relevant to your data
 * choose the model/s relevant to your data
 * link the model/s to the prediction and Test and Score widgets
 * analyse the accuracy in the confusion matrix

 Usually, this gives me a good idea of the quality of the data I input.
-If I’m curious enough at that stage, I can save the predictions, and manually load them into a strategy file ("data\strategy_raw\{myStrategy}") and then backtest it.
+If I’m curious enough at that stage, I can save the predictions, and manually load them into a strategy file ("data\strategy_raw\{myStrategy.csv}") and then backtest it.

+### TPOT
 Finally, if I am satisfied with the accuracy of the predictions, I use the python package TPOT to find the model that fits the best the data, and gives the best predictions.

 As of now, I use TPOT with dask to parallelise the tasks, and I noticed it works the best in a Jupyter notebook.
-So I create a Jupyter notebook under "models\{myJupyterNotebook}" and run it in Jupyter Lab.
+So I use the Jupyter notebook "scripts\TPOTClassifier.ipynb" and run it in Jupyter Lab.
+Note: if you use the "warm_start=True" and "memory=..." arguments, I recommend to create and use a dedicated folder to store the cache under "models\{myTpotCachingFolder}"

 -----